tinuzz/python-solaredge/README.md

 with *tcpdump* or *Wireshark*.
 If this kind of setup is not possible for you, I can think of a few other ways to passively sniff the data:

-* Use a network hub (not a switch) to connect the inverter and your PC to the rest of the network.
+* Use a network hub (not a switch) to connect the inverter and your server to the rest of the network.
 A hub will send all traffic to all ports, so you can easily sniff it.
 Network hubs are becoming hard to get, though.
 * Use port mirroring on a switch to copy all traffic from the inverter to another port on the switch, so you can sniff it there.
 It takes a managed switch to be able to do this, though.
 * Use a device like a Raspberry Pi with two ethernet interfaces in a bridge.
-  Connect it 'in serial' between the inverter and the router.
+  Connect it *in serial* between the inverter and the router.
 All traffic will pass through the bridge and you can sniff it there.

 The private key that is used for the encryption will be sent from the inverter